 The range of daily fuel throughput for the public stations is estimated at 297,700 to 487,200 DGE.
-As a point of comparison, Clean Energy's existing LNG and CNG (LCNG) fueling station at 3400 E I St in Wilmington is currently equipped with 40,000 gallons of LNG (23,400 DGE) fuel storage but can be expanded to 60,000 LNG gallons (35,200 DGE).
+As a point of comparison, Clean Energy's existing LNG and CNG (LCNG) fueling station at 3400 E I St in Wilmington is currently equipped with 50,000 gallons of LNG (23,400 DGE) fuel storage but can be expanded to 100,000 LNG gallons (35,200 DGE) and can be expanded from the current six fueling lanes to ten lanes.
 This site can dispense LNG to a truck as either LNG or CNG (LCNG station).
 Assuming one full turnover of the LNG storage tanks per day, it would require between 9 and 14 similar stations to meet the estimated public fueling demand.
 To build this out by 2021, this would imply a construction rate of 3-5 large public access stations per year.
 Additionally, CNG stations supplied by utility pipeline could be constructed in lieu of LCNG stations or as complements to LCNG station development.

-There are currently 12 LNG fueling stations and 57 CNG fueling stations within the Southern California region.84 The combined spare capacity of these stations has not been analyzed, but it is expected that substantial unused CNG and LNG dispensing capacity is available to support initial growth of a natural gas drayage fleet.
+There are currently 12 LNG fueling stations and 57 CNG fueling stations within the Southern California region.
+The combined spare capacity of these stations has not been analyzed, but it is expected that substantial unused CNG and LNG dispensing capacity is available to support initial growth of a natural gas drayage fleet.
 The estimated total fleet need for 9 to 14 large LCNG stations or an equivalent combination of LCNG and pipeline CNG stations is not unreasonable.
 Further, if fleets do not construct on-site fueling at the rate needed to support 42% of trucks, additional public fueling stations would be required.
 It is anticipated that fuel suppliers would step in to construct this level of fueling infrastructure if there is clear demand in the market.
 However, this scale of geographically concentrated natural gas fueling infrastructure development (over 500,000 DGE per day of fueling capacity) over a three-year timeframe has not been achieved anywhere in the U.S. While station design and construction for a single station could be completed in a six to twelve-month timeframe, numerous factors may extend station construction timelines.
 These factors include site selection, permitting challenges, utility improvements, and equipment lead times.
 A credible plan for how to manage these challenges and deliver sufficient fueling infrastructure for the entire drayage fleet over a three-year period has not yet been put forward by the natural gas industry, leaving the ability of the industry to deliver on these needs uncertain.
+That said, Clean Energy notes that it was able to construct 70 LNG stations in a 12-month period as part of its America's Natural Gas Highway program and firmly believes that industry would be able to develop sufficient infrastructure in the three-year period considered in this Assessment.